Corionis/ELS/artifacts/document/ideas.md

  x Add log flushes
  * Add library name option so only certain libraries are processed
- * Add a find dupes in collection x NOT BEEDED - Add option to overwrite output files
+ * Add a find dupes in collection x NOT NEEDED - Add option to overwrite output files
  * Fix library name issue.
 The directories should not have to match the library or group name.
  * Avoid cascading errors if all targets are full
  * For .volmunger actions:
    - transcode option for high resource demand items, e.g. Bring It On, Sons of Anarchy
+ * Add a time metric.

 # Ideas